-At the end of the course, each group had produced either a zine or a comic strip that represented an extract from a popular work of literature.
+At the end of the course, groups of students had produced either a zine or a comic strip that represented an extract from a popular work of literature.

-With poet Alex Vellis leading, I delivered a seminar-style workshop during the busy Wise Words festival about performing poetry.
+With poet Alex Vellis leading, Connor delivered a seminar-style workshop during the busy Wise Words festival about performing poetry.

 Writing and performing are two very different beasts and mastering one does not mean the other will come along.
 Performance is about knowing how to convey the words best, how you should move, the speed you speak and the inflection you use to dliver impact.

 Many of the poets attending had written work previously but were yet to take the stage.
-With Alex and I drawing on our experiences in slams, showcases and open mics, we were able to encourage our class to read out their poetry for the first time, with a range of performance tools.
+With Alex and Connor drawing on experiences in slams, showcases and open mics, they were able to encourage our class to read out their poetry for the first time, with a range of performance tools.

-Also during Wise Words Festival, I was invited to fill in delivering a workshop inspired by Roald Dahl’s collection of gruesome verse.
+Also during Wise Words Festival, Connor was invited to fill in delivering a workshop inspired by Roald Dahl’s collection of gruesome verse.

 Alongside poet Thembe Mvula, two groups of children brainstormed, wrote and then performed their own revolting ryhme, exploring what makes a word gross.